ace-subido/Mango/readme.md

         { }
     }

-Now that's settled.
-We can now start playing with the collection in our Mongo database :) You can also try and implement your own methods in your Repository class.
+Everything is settled, we can now start playing with the collection in our Mongo database :) You can also implement your own methods in this Repository class.
 It's that easy!
+If you want to add some more stuff in the MangoRepository class, just go ahead and tweak it to your preference.

 **Inserts**